AlexGustafsson/cupdate/docs/docker/README.md

 # Docker

 Cupdate is made to run in Docker by mounting the Docker socket.
+Cupdate will poll the socket for changes, reacting on changes made to containers.

 ```shell
 docker run --detach --volume /var/run/docker.sock:/var/run/docker.sock ghcr.io/alexgustafsson/cupdate:latest